Rural sociology: Natural Resource Sociology

-The sociology of natural resources is distinguished from the sociology of agriculture in that the study of natural resources involves the study of extraction.
+The sociology of natural resources is distinguished from the sociology of agriculture by its focus on extraction.
 It hails from the studies of Marx, Durkheim, and Weber who saw the conversion of raw materials into goods as a foundation for capitalist society.
 The study of natural resources in modern sociology focuses on parks and leisure, public lands management and policy, land use planning, and interactions between society and the environment.
 Historic natural resource sociological research also studied resource management, resource extraction, the exigencies of space, the innovation and impacts of technologies, raw material processing and manufacturing goods, labor divisions, and social impact assessments.

 Natural resource sociology studies communities whose economies are largely or solely based on extraction industries, such as logging, fishing, or mining.
-These communities experience vulnerabilities if and when the local industry exhausts the resources.
+These communities experience vulnerabilities if and when the local industry exhausts its resources.
 These communities are vulnerable to extraction industries if they have characteristics of geographic isolation, lack of power compared to the extractive industries, and lack of viable alternatives for different economic developments.
 Much research in natural resource sociology is linked to a sociological lens of rural poverty, as extractive industries ultimately lead to a decline in regional economic activity and employment.

-Natural resource sociology theorizes Allan Schnaiberg’s “treadmill of production,” which views the system of capitalism as if running on a treadmill chasing perpetual growth and accumulation.
+Natural resource sociology theorizes Allan Schnaiberg’s "treadmill of production," which views the system of capitalism as if running on a treadmill chasing perpetual growth and accumulation.
 Limited materials create problems for communities where economies are based on extraction.
 The sociology of natural resources examines the increased efficiency of resources, which led to people being able to live further away from these natural resources and move to urban areas for jobs.

-In modern times, natural resource sociology has useful applications in the global supply chain and studying extractive industries around the world.
+In modern times, natural resource sociology has useful applications in the global supply chain and in the study of extractive industries worldwide.